dankeyy/swap.py/README.md

 When there's a will, there's a way.
 That way is c-api (which here I'm accessing via ctypes' pythonapi).\
 So after the change to the upper frame's locals, push it unto the stack and you should be good to go.

- ## Wouldn't you need to have the arguments' original names to access them at local's dictionary
+ ## Wouldn't you need to have the arguments' original names to access them at locals' dictionary
- Yea and that part can be a little little tricky.
+ Yea and that part can be a little tricky.
  Though a simple implementation would've just taken the call line string from the outer frame and regex out the variables' names.\
  But-\
  That breaks in case the call is spreaded over multiple lines.\
  Generally I don't think it's a big deal for a function like swap (only two variable-arguments, hard to believe you'd need more than one line for it).\
  But it just so happens in the last couple of days I wrote an implementation to carve out function call arguments representation (agnostic of newlines, see [here](https://github.com/dankeyy/arg_repr.py/)), so I used that.\
- It's a bit lengthier than the alternative, and might not be the best for extreme edge cases, but under the context of this module, most likely the call to swap would fall under
- ValueError (bad arguments/ bad number of arguments) before it reaches that point.
+ It's a bit lengthier than the alternative, but should generally work or raise ValueError for bad arguments/ bad number of arguments.